 A belay device acts as a brake on the climbing rope by applying friction to it.
 The device, plus the belayer's quick "braking hand" (which locks off the free end of the rope), helps keep tension on the rope and protects the climber at the other end.
 It is an essential device for climbing safety.

-Our video walks you through the basics of choosing a belay device:
+This REI video walks you through the basics of choosing a belay device:

-These models are the most widely used belay devices.
+These are the most widely used belay devices.
 The rope is folded and pushed through the device and clipped with a locking carabiner to the belayer or directly to the anchor.
 Friction caused by the bent rope's contact with the belay device slows down and stops the rope, helping to protect the climber.
 Some models have ridges or "teeth" to create even more friction.
 Tubular belay devices are suitable for any kind of climbing.

 Advantages: Tubular models are compact, light and easy to use.
 They work with many rope diameters and can accommodate single or double ropes.
 They don't twist or kink ropes and can be used for rappelling as well as belaying.